Stockholms Allmänna Kvinnoklubb

-Stockholms Allmänna Kvinnoklubb (literary: 'Stockholm Women's Public Club') was founded in Stockholm 11 June 1892, and became a part of the Swedish Social Democratic Party the same year.
+Stockholms Allmänna Kvinnoklubb (literally: 'Stockholm Women's General Club') was founded in Stockholm 11 June 1892, and became a part of the Swedish Social Democratic Party the same year.
 It is referred to as the foundation of the women's organisation within the social democratic worker's movement in Sweden.
 It was the first social democratic women's club to be officially a part of the party, and the first of many local clubs of the same kind.

-The Club organized the social democratic women within the Swedish working class movement by establishing local women's clubs and enlisting working women in the trade unions.
+The club organized the social democratic women within the Swedish working class movement by establishing local women's clubs and enlisting working women in the trade unions.

 History

 Background

 The first Democratic Socialist Club for women in Sweden was the Kvinnliga arbetarklubben, which was founded by Elma Danielsson in Malmö in 1888.
-It was regarded as the starting point of the Social Democratic women's movement in Sweden.
-However, it was temporary and it was never formally a part of the Swedish Social Democratic Party (which was not founded until a year later).
+It is regarded as the starting point of the Social Democratic women's movement in Sweden.
+However, it was temporary and was never formally a part of the Swedish Social Democratic Party (which was not founded until a year later).

 While women were accepted as members of the Swedish Social Democratic Party from its foundation in 1889, due to the efforts of Alina Jägerstedt, the party did not initially encourage the foundation of a separate women's organisation within the party.
 Women's issues were not to be separated from other issues of equality, such as worker's rights, and it was seen as a given thing that women's rights were to be automatically included in the worker's rights movement, hence no need for a separate organisation for women's rights.
 Local women's socialist clubs never became other more than temporary.